someparty/someparty/source/articles/2019-05-05-the-next-fix.html.markdown

 > "Watch Tobias Lopez navigate two very different relationships - a new friend and an imaginary one.
 Just as he's getting comfortable, his new friend disappears mysteriously.
 His imaginary friend (Chladny, as a dancing spaceman) guides him on a quest to find her.
 The Finch Flyer is aiming to make you laugh and cry in equal parts.
 It's like having a new experience with a very old friend.
 You can probably find a couple feelings you forgot about in this one."

 *The Finch Flyer* draws together members from some of the city's weirdest and wildest groups.
-On the record you'll find contributors who've played with the No Wave chameleons [Luge](https://hugeluge.bandcamp.com), the low-fi roots rockers of [Hobby](https://hobbytoronto.bandcamp.com/), and the buzzing dream pop act [Tallies](http://tallies.bandcamp.com), not to mention taking part in some thrilling hyphen-punk records from [Westelaken](https://westelaken.bandcamp.com/) and [WLMRT](https://wlmrt.bandcamp.com/).
+On the record you'll find contributors who've played with the No Wave chameleons [Luge](https://hugeluge.bandcamp.com), the lo-fi roots rockers of [Hobby](https://hobbytoronto.bandcamp.com/), and the buzzing dream pop act [Tallies](http://tallies.bandcamp.com), not to mention taking part in some thrilling hyphen-punk records from [Westelaken](https://westelaken.bandcamp.com/) and [WLMRT](https://wlmrt.bandcamp.com/).
 "Scheduling practices can be rough," Evan Chladny admitted when summing up his collaborators' number of active side-gigs, "but they're making it work."

 <iframe width="560" height="315" src="https://www.youtube.com/embed/mKO8ZDfgXtU" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>